Iswarya-S26/codsoft-landingPage/README.md

   - Tours: Lists popular destinations with images.
   - Culture: Describes Kerala's rich culture and heritage.
   - Newsletter: Includes a subscription form.
-- **Footer with Quick Links:** Includes links to services, about section, and social medi.
+- **Footer with Quick Links:** Includes links to services, about section, and social media.

 ## 🛠️ Technologies Used